jupyter/nbformat/docs/format_description.rst

 .. note::

     *All* metadata fields are optional.
-    While the type and values of some metadata are defined, no metadata values are required to be defined.
+    While the types and values of some metadata fields are defined, no metadata fields are required to be defined.
+Any metadata field may also be ignored.

 Top-level structure